evaera/matter/docs/GettingStarted.md

 We make use of the [`Component:patch`](/api/Component#patch) function, which returns a new component with an updated value, so we don't have to mutate the existing component.

-If you want to check out a more complex, real game example, check out the [`/example` directory in the matter repo](https://github.com/evaera/matter/tree/main/example/).

 ## Next steps
 You should dive in to the [API reference](/api/Matter)!
 The Matter API is simple and documented in detail.

-A more detailed usage guide will be written eventually, offering an introduction to ECS architecture and going over more of Matter's design philosophy.
+And if you haven't already, check out the [`/example` directory in the matter repo](https://github.com/evaera/matter/tree/main/example/).